Dodecanese Island Hopping Made Easy

 Due to its unique shape, Astypalaia is often called the “butterfly of the Aegean.”
 Its distinct character is a blend of Cycladic and Dodecanese influences.

-The island’s main town, Chora, is perched on a hill and features a beautiful Venetian castle that offers panoramic views over the whitewashed houses and the deep blue sea.
-Astypalaia is a haven for those who love exploring by foot, with numerous hiking trails leading to hidden beaches and ancient ruins.
+The island’s main town, Chora, is perched on a hill and features a beautiful Venetian castle offering panoramic views of the whitewashed houses and the deep blue sea.
+Astypalaia is a haven for those who love exploring on foot, with numerous hiking trails leading to hidden beaches and ancient ruins.

 The island’s beaches range from popular spots like Livadi to more remote options like Vatses, where you can enjoy the sun and sea in peace.
-With a laid-back vibe, Astypalaia is perfect for travelers looking to experience the authentic side of the Greek islands without the crowds.
+With a laid-back vibe, Astypalaia is perfect for travelers seeking the authentic side of the Greek islands without the crowds.

 Karpathos